rileydakota/public-suffix-watcher/README.md

 A Python utility that parses the Public Suffix List (PSL) and stores private domain records in a DuckDB database for fast querying.

-## Features
+## How It Works

-- Downloads and parses the official Public Suffix List
+1. Downloads or reads the Public Suffix List file (cached for 1 day using cachier)
-- Stores private domains in DuckDB with metadata
+2. Identifies the `===BEGIN PRIVATE DOMAINS===` section
+3. Parses submission metadata from comment lines
+4. Extracts the email domain from submitter emails (e.g., `publicsuffixlist@akamai.com` → `akamai.com`)
-- Query domains by submitter email domain
+5. Stores each domain with its submitter email domain and discovery timestamp
-- Export data to CSV
-- Track discovery timestamps
+6. Uses `INSERT OR IGNORE` to preserve original discovery timestamps

 ## Database Schema